Comments:

 Reverse B

-The photo below shows the mintmark position for Reverse B.
+The photo below shows the mintmark position for Reverse B. The position is similar to Reverse A, but not

-Reverse 1860-O B mintmark
+1860-O Reverse B mintmark

-as close to the stem.
-The shield recesses are notably unfinished except for the upper parts of recesses 1-4.
+Reverse B shows significant signs of die rust.
+The shield recesses are notably unfinished except for the

-1860-O Reverse B die pits
+1860-O Reverse B die line in left claws

 Reverse B Die States